google/gapid/README.md

 ![components](https://google.github.io/gapid/images/docs/components.svg)

-The GAPII, GAPIS, GAPIR and GAPIC components can all run on different (or the same) device, allowing for distrubuted workflows.
+The GAPII, GAPIS, GAPIR and GAPIC components can all run on different (or the same) device, allowing for distributed workflows.